machnicki/sportlobster/README.md

 By YUIDoc.
 You need to start application (``` npm start ```) to see docs: http://localhost:9000/docs/

 ##ToDo
-Minify + beautify + concat js into one file
+Minify + concat js into one file.
+Improve Jasmine tests, with Phantom 2.0 should work.

 ##Run the app
 Start the server